Its-OK-Wakamatsu-san/OMRON_CompoWay-F_protocol_on_Temperature_Controller_module/README.md

 4. Read temperature
 5. Set output value

-### Notes
+> [!TIP]
-1. CompoWay/F bautrates is 38400bps, not 9600bps.
+> 1. CompoWay/F bautrates is 38400bps, not 9600bps.
-2. BCC(Block Check Character) is 8-bit value that is the result of an EXCLUSIVE OR sequentially performed between each character in a transmission.
+> 2. BCC(Block Check Character) is 8-bit value that is the result of an EXCLUSIVE OR sequentially performed between each character in a transmission.
-3. The EXCLUSIVE OR module was copied from rerated material(1) website.
+> 3. The EXCLUSIVE OR module was copied from rerated material(1) website.

 ### Hardware Environment
   1. Temperature Controller : OMRON E5AC-TCX4ASM-000 Digital Controller without RS-485 communication IF.